mx-2/3d-fix/_tools_/README.md

 ##### inverseMatrix.asm
 Shader assembly implementation of the Gauss-Jordan elimination algorithm to calculate the inverse matrix.
 It utilizes the vector capabilities of the GPU for improved efficiency.

+##### inverseMatrix_GL.hlsl
+HLSL implementation of the Gauss-Jordan elimination algorithm to calculate the inverse matrix.
+It utilizes the vector capabilities of the GPU for improved efficiency.

+To use it with 3Dmigoto, #include the hlsl file in your shader and call inverseMatrix_GJ().

 ##### shaderVM.py:
 Python script which interprets a shader assembly file and allows to look into the register values during execution.
 For debugging it uses some special pseudo instructions inside comments.